-Located at around 3,650 meters of altitude, one of the first things you notice on arrival is the slight nausea associated with the lack of oxygen in the air.
-The city is laid out like a massive bowl, where the rich live at the bottom in the main city hub and the poor up high in “El Alto”.
-Walking up and down the mountains, I was soon huffing and puffing, no amount of training had prepared me for that.
+Sitting at around 3,650 meters of altitude, one of the first things you notice upon arrival is slight nausea associated with the lack of oxygen in the air.
+The city is laid out like a massive bowl, where the rich live at the bottom of the main city hub and the poor up high in “El Alto”.
+Walking up and down the mountains, I was soon huffing and puffing – no amount of training had prepared me for that.

-But what surprised me even more were the tales of local culture and legends I learned by taking a couple of tours with an organization called “Red Caps Walking Tours”, which I highly recommend.
-Their tour guides are locals from a variety of backgrounds who will give you great insight and enable you to enjoy your experience on a much deeper level.
-Most of the information to come I learned through them - incredible things I could have never “figured out on my own”.
+But what surprised me most were the tales of local culture and legends I learned by taking a couple of tours with an organisation called “Red Caps Walking Tours”, which I highly recommend.
+Their tour guides are locals from a variety of backgrounds who will give you great insight and enable you to enjoy your La Paz experience on a much deeper level.
+Most of the information to come I learned from these guides - incredible things I could have never “figured out on my own”.

 Something unique you should know about La Paz is that you can buy everything there.
 And I mean literally everything.
-From bikes, to USB-drives, to love potions.
-The last of which can be bought at the famous “Witch Market”, which is less of a market, and more of a street with a bunch of shops selling llama fetuses and a variety of other offerings to the gods.
+From bikes to USB-drives, to love potions.
+The last of which you can purchase at the famous “Witch Market”, which is less of a market, and more of a street with a bunch of shops selling llama fetuses and a variety of other offerings to the gods.

 Llama fetuses are used for a variety of things, but most importantly when you're building a house.
-Locals bury one of them underneath their house as an offer to pachamama (Mother Earth).
-However, apparently this only works for houses with three stories or less.
-The urban legend claims that for higher houses, you need to make a bigger offering.
+Locals bury one of them underneath their home as an offer to Pachamama (Mother Earth).
+However, apparently this only works for dwellings with three stories or less.
+The urban legend claims that for higher houses, you need to make a more significant offering.
 No, it's not two fetuses.
 It's also not a grown llama.
-Brace yourselves, it's a human.
+Brace yourselves; it's a human.

-According to the legend, if you're building such a house, you have to go to one of the Shamans who will find you someone who “won't be missed by anyone”.
-This someone will then (apparently) be drugged and buried underneath the house-to-be.
-Rumours say, that this still happens and that years later bodies of people have resurfaced under modern buildings, but this of course, is all speculation.
+According to the legend, if you're building a house, you have to go to one of the Shamans who will find you someone who “won't be missed by anyone”.
+This someone will then (purportedly) be drugged and buried underneath the house-to-be.
+Rumours say this still happens and that years later bodies of people have resurfaced under modern buildings, but this, of course, is all speculation.

-A far bigger version of these markets, “the one that's for the locals and not for the tourists", as our guide told us is up in El Alto.
-It's (one of) the biggest open air markets in Latin America and is simply fascinating.
+A far grander version of these markets, “the one that's for the locals and not for the tourists”, (as our guide told us) is up in El Alto.
+It's (one of) the biggest open-air markets in Latin America and is utterly fascinating.
 There's no better word for it.

-From love potions to sacrifices, from a cure for alcohol addiction to cures and spells for or against everything imaginable under the sun - you can get it here.
+From love potions to sacrifices, from a cure for alcohol addiction to remedies and spells for or against everything imaginable under the sun - you can get it here.

 However, back to the coca leaf reading.
-While I'm not generally one to believe in such things, the atmosphere of this place was something very special.
-I guess we'll know whether or not the shaman was right by the time I'm done with having kids - according to him, I'll have 2 girls ;)
+While I'm not generally one to believe in such things, the atmosphere of this place was something extraordinary.
+I guess we'll know whether the shaman was right by the time I'm done having kids - according to him I'll have two girls ;)

-According to our guide, some people come to the shamans daily to have their fates read.
-Some go there to find out whether their spouse is cheating on them, others to find direction in regards to their profession or guidance when making a big decision.
+From what our guide told us, some people come to the shamans daily to have their fates read.
+Some go there to find out whether their spouse is cheating on them, others to find direction in regard to their profession or guidance when making a big decision.

-As we went back down into the city center with one of the cable cars, enjoying the sunset over this beautiful, crazy, intriguing city, I truly fell in love with the spirit of it.
-All the legends and stories I had heard, all the kind and warm people I had met and all the places I had seen, La Paz was clearly like no other.
+As we went back down into the city centre in one of the cable cars, enjoying the sunset over this beautiful, crazy, intriguing city, I truly fell in love with the spirit of it.
+All the legends and stories I had heard, all the kind and warm people I had met and all the places I had seen, La Paz was undoubtedly like no other.

-A lot of these traditions may seem wild and crazy and weird to a westerner like me but they’ve all originated from indigenous beliefs, traditions and catholicism.
-When the Spanish conquered these areas, they wanted to provide the indigenous people with something they knew in order to convert them to catholicism more easily.
-This is why Pachamama, or mother earth, an indigenous goddess, was merged with the Virgin Mary.
-This manifests itself also in a lot of traditional religious artwork.
-Just like that, traditions like offers to the gods, which were common in both belief systems, were included as part of the catholic "reprogramming”.
+A lot of these traditions may seem wild and crazy and weird to a westerner like me, but they’ve all originated from indigenous beliefs, local customs and Catholicism.
+When the Spanish conquered these areas, they wanted to relate to the indigenous people with something they knew in order to convert them to Catholicism more easily.
+Hence why Pachamama – or Mother Earth, an indigenous goddess – was merged with the Virgin Mary.
+It is in this way that traditions like offerings to the gods, which were common in both belief systems, were part of the Catholic “reprogramming”.